“We do not go to the theatre like our ancestors, to escape from the pressure of reality, so much as to confirm our

-The department has produced and directed many highly creative productions over the years, using the skills of pupils across all year groups in everything from make up and costume, sound and lights to playing in the orchestra and performing on stage.
-We have a varied range of extra –curricular activities where students really gain a further appreciation of the subject as well as of each other.
+The department has produced and directed many highly creative productions over the years, using the skills of students across all year groups in everything from make up and costume, sound and lights to playing in the orchestra and performing on stage.
+We have a varied range of extra–curricular activities where students really gain a further appreciation of the subject as well as of each other.

 Years 7 and 8

 Year 7 – Building basic skills in role-play, still image, as well as understanding stories, style and structure.

 Year 9 – Assessment at this stage begins to focus on response, development, performance and evaluation, linking KS3 to GCSE.
 Scripts used include Last Resort, Blood Brothers and a brand new Theatre-in-Education project based on the play Game Over by Mark Wheeller.

 GCSE drama (Edexcel)- Years 10 and 11